-If you meet both these requirements, enter the expenses directly on line 20 of Schedule A. (A special rule for certain performing artists is explained later.)
+If you meet both of these requirements, enter the expenses directly on line 20 of Schedule A (Form 1040).
+(Special rules for expenses of certain performing artists and fee-basis officials and for impairment-related work expenses are explained later.)